pytask-dev/pytask/docs/tutorials/how_to_write_a_task.rst

     def task_hello_earth(produces):
         produces.write_text("Hello, earth!")

-To let pytask track dependencies and products of tasks, you need to use the ``@pytask.mark.produces`` decorator :func:`pytask.nodes.produces`.
+To let pytask track dependencies and products of tasks, you need to use the ``@pytask.mark.produces`` decorator.
+You learn how to add dependencies and products to a task in the next :doc:`tutorial <how_to_define_dependencies_products>`.

 To execute the task, type the following command on the command-line